Ecosystem-Assessments/nceastl/pubs/manuscript/FoodWeb-CumulativeImpact.md

 **Funding:** We thank the Fond de Recherche Québécois Nature et Technologie (FRQNT) and the Natural Science and Engineering Council of Canada (CRSNG) for financial support.
 This project is supported by Québec Océan, the Quebec Centre for Biodiversity Science (QCBS) and Takuvik networks.
 This research is also sponsored by the NSERC Canadian Healthy Oceans Network and its Partners: Department of Fisheries and Oceans Canada and INREST (representing the Port of Sept-Îles and City of Sept-Îles).
 This research was enabled in part by support provided by WestGrid (www.westgrid.ca) and Compute Canada (www.computecanada.ca).

-We thank L. Tréau de Coeli for support in curating biotic datasets, and P. Calosi and C. Carrier-Belleau for support in ascribing sensitivities to traits.
+**Export support:** We thank L. Tréau de Coeli for support in curating biotic datasets, and P. Calosi and C. Carrier-Belleau for support in ascribing sensitivities to traits.

 **Author contribution:** DB, DG, and PA conceived the manuscript and the underlying objectives.
-DB prepared/formatted the data, performed the analyses, was in charge of technical developments and led the drafting of the manuscript.
+DB prepared/formatted the data, performed the analyses, oversaw technical developments and led the drafting of the manuscript.
 KC and RD contributed to technical developments and analyses for the manuscript.
 All co-authors contributed to the revision of the manuscript.

-**Competing interest declaration:** .The authors declare no competing interests
+**Competing interest declaration:** The authors declare no competing interests.

 **Data and materials availability:** The data used for the cumulative effects assessment of environmental stressors on the food webs of the St. Lawrence marine ecosystem are available through Zenodo (DOI: ) and available at the following link: ***add link***.
 The code used for this assessment is available through multiple GitHub repositories archived on Zenodo.
 The code to reproduce the cumulative effects assessment is available at https://github.com/Ecosystem-Assessments/nceastl (DOI: ).
 The code to produce the stressor layers is available through the *eDrivers* GitHub organization (https://github.com/eDrivers) and described in @beauchesne2020.
 The code used to extract species traits is available at https://github.com/eBiotic/Traits (DOI: ).
 The code used to predict taxa distribution is available at https://github.com/eBiotic/Biotic (DOI: ).
 The code used to predict species interactions is available at https://github.com/david-beauchesne/Predict_interactions (DOI: ) and https://github.com/davidbeauchesne/Interaction_catalog (DOI: ), and described in @beauchesne2016.
 The code used to predict the St. Lawrence metaweb is available at https://github.com/david-beauchesne/MetawebEGSL (DOI: ).
 The code to evaluate species-specific sensitivities is available at https://github.com/david-beauchesne/Species_Vulnerability (DOI: ).
 The code to evaluate trophic sensitivity is available at https://github.com/david-beauchesne/FoodWeb-MultiStressors (DOI: 10.5281/zenodo.5014237) and described in @beauchesne2021. ***Note:*** *DOIs will be added once review process for publication is completed*